benmangnall01/Renal-Cell-Carcinoma-RNA-seq-Analysis/README.md

 **Differential expression**

-Differential expression was performed with DESeq2 as Tumour vs Normal cells
+Differential expression was performed with DESeq2 as tumor vs Normal cells

 **Pathway analysis**